HopkinsLaboratory/MobCal-MPI/README.md

 2. Compile using the following command (or using an alternative legacy Fortran compiler): mpif90 -o MobCal_MPI.exe MobCal_MPI.f -Ofast

+**note that some legacy compilers do not properly implement optimization flags (ie. the use of -Ofast).
+To verify functionality, please run MobCal-MPI on the test files provided and ensure that CCS values calculated at each cycle match the outputs (within reasonable error).
+If they do not, it is likely a compiler issue.
+This can be resolved by using less stringent (ie -O or -O2) or no optimization flags.

 3. A bash script for SLURM schedulers has been provided (runmob_MPI.sh).
 To use this:

 Place script in the same directory containing your .mjf files and compiled MobCal_MPI (will be a .exe extension after compilation)